Critical RCE · New CVEs · Active multi-actor exploitation

 Why is it critical?

 The vulnerability is remotely exploitable without authentication, has a CVSS score of 10.0, and affects a widely used technology ecosystem.
-Security vendors report active scanning and exploit attempts, including activity linked to state-sponsored groups.
+Security vendors report active scanning and exploit attempts, including activity linked to state-sponsored groups and opportunistic cryptomining.

 Timeline (simplified)